Huntington's Disease: Signs And Treatment

-Ayurvedic expert Janardhana Hebbar suggests that the symptoms of Huntington’s seem to arise from a vata dosha imbalance, with secondary involvement of pitta dosha, and are similar to those of a neuromuscular condition called tandava roga.
-He prescribes Ayurvedic treatments like panchakarma therapy that he prescribes are to bring the doshas in balance.
+According to Ayurvedic expert Janardhana Hebbar, the symptoms of Huntington’s arise from a vata dosha imbalance, with secondary involvement of pitta dosha.
+The symptoms are similar to those of a neuromuscular condition called tandava roga.
+He prescribes Ayurvedic treatments like panchakarma therapy to bring the doshas in balance.

 Turmeric and ginger have been found to help control the symptoms.

 Alternative therapy such as Ayurveda can help alleviate symptoms and bring relief.
-A study by Chaudhary et al. found that herbs like brahmi, ginkgo biloba, ashwagandha, turmeric, gotu kola, and ginger have been found to have potential benefits in controlling symptoms of Huntington’s disease and slowing down its progression through their anti-inflammatory and anti-oxidant properties.11
+A study found that herbs like brahmi, ginkgo biloba, ashwagandha, turmeric, gotu kola, and ginger have been found to have potential benefits in controlling symptoms of Huntington’s disease and slowing down its progression through their anti-inflammatory and anti-oxidant properties.11

 Procedures like nasya and shirostalam are part of treatment.